 How do I fulfill the M.E.
 Senior Design Requirement?

 MAE 4291, Supervised Senior Design Experience, satisfies the senior design requirement, as do several 4-credit approved senior design courses.
-The Senior Design Elective requirement may only be satisfied as an M.E. senior by taking a course number MAE 4XX1.
-Additional information, including courses which meet the senior design requirements can be found here.
+All of the MAE courses that will satisfy senior design, end in 1 (4XX1).
+The senior design requirement can be fulfilled in 3 ways:

-MAE 4291 may not satisfy a Major Approved Elective I or II.
+MAE 4291 may not satisfy any Major Approved Electives.

 What are the procedural details for submitting my senior design report?

 Your senior design report, along with the Content Summary Form and your responses to the Design Requirement questions, should be submitted to your design instructor at least 2 weeks before the end of the semester to allow time for grading and consideration for awards.
-Consult Senior Design for where to submit paperwork.
+Consult the undergraduate program page for details about requirements and submission.

-When I attempt to enroll electronically for a team/independent research project or senior design section for MAE 1900/4900 or MAE 4291, I am unable to register.
+When I attempt to enroll electronically independent research or senior design under MAE 1900, 4900, or 4291, I am unable to register.
 Does this mean those sections are full?

-Project Approval Forms are required for enrollment in MAE 1900, 4250, 4291, and 4900 (forms can be found on the MAE forms page or in 108 Upson Hall).
-These forms require the approval/signature of your research project/team advisor.
-Submit completed and signed forms to 108 Upson Hall to receive a permission code for online enrollment.
+The courses are not full.
+Enrollment approval is required for MAE 1900, 4291, and 4900 (forms can be found on the MAE forms page or in 125 Upson Hall).
+These forms require the approval/signature of your research faculty advisor.
+Submit completed and signed forms to 125 Upson Hall to receive a permission code for online enrollment.

 How do I find out what research projects are available?

-Many undergraduate independent research opportunities are listed here.
+Many undergraduate independent research opportunities are listed on our website.
 Students may contact faculty directly about posted or possible new research opportunities.
 Enroll in MAE 1900, 4291, or 4900 to receive credit (1-3) for independent research (a project approval form will be required for enrollment-see previous questions regarding instructions for enrollment in independent research).

 What is the process for certification for the B.S.
 M.E. degree?